jacopofar/ests/README.md

 It will not log requests coming from the same IP if there are too many in a short time.

 ## How to run
 Any version of Node.js after 6.0 should be OK.
-No dependencies, everythign sues the standard library.
+No dependencies, just the standard library.

 `npm start` or `node index.js`, is the same.

-There is no configuration, logs will be saved in the `log` folder and it listens on port __59742__
+There is no configuration nor parameters, logs will be saved in the `log` folder and it listens on port __59742__

 ## How to run with Docker